sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupimageinstall.md

 # ImageInstall

-`ImageInstall` specifies the Windows® image or secondary data image to install and the location to which the image is to be installed.
+`ImageInstall` specifies the Windows image or secondary data image to install and the location to which the image is to be installed.

 ## Child Elements